Taure/lektest/readme.md

 # test #

-Wrote into a Readme file.
+Wrote into a readme file.
+Awesome, doing some new stuff here.

+Try also some merging scripts.